kubernetes/ingress-gce/docs/deploy/gke/README.md

       deployment and service.
 This is no different than what you are used to seeing in your cluster.
 In this case, we need to recreate the default backend since turning off the GLBC on the master removes it.
-Note that we modify the file to use the same node port as before before we create the resource.
+Note that we modify the file to use the same node port as before we create the resource.
 3. [rbac.yaml](../resources/rbac.yaml)
     * This file contains specification for an RBAC role which gives the GLBC access to the resources it needs from the k8s API server.